 Entering his 14th year as the Director of Golf & Instruction at the Wintergreen Resort.
 Geoff is a Certified Professional in Golf Operations and the 2016 MAPGA Merchandiser of the Year award winner (2016 Resort category).
 Prior positions on Geoff's resume include being the former Director of Instruction at PGA National Resort & Spa located in Palm Beach Gardens, FL.
 Additionally, Geoff also worked at the Tam-O-Shanter Club located on Long Island, NY.
 Geoff's motto is simple - Insure that all members and guests enjoy the resort's two outstanding courses and leave with a lasting memory of that golf experience.

-Geoff’s playing experience has taken him around the country in addition to playing in multiple State Opens, MAPGA and Met PGA Section events.
+Geoff’s playing experience has taken him around the country and he is the 2017 Maryland Senior Open Champion.
 In 2016, Geoff finished T-8 in the Professional division of the VSGA's Senior Open of Virginia and also finished runner up in the 2014 MAPGA Senior Match Play Championship.
 Geoff holds the course record of 63 on Stoney Creek's Tuckahoe and Monocan nines.

 Well respected in the golf industry, Fred Biggers has a wealth of experience collected over the past 30 years at major destination resorts, private courses, multi-course facilities and public courses – all of which he blends into the oversight of two golf courses at Wintergreen Resort.
 Biggers has shown a special talent for preparing courses for tournament competition, meeting PGA Tour standards, as well as setting up for major amateur and junior national events throughout the Carolinas.